DOGE-network/cali_doge/src/app/departments/posts/8660_public_utilities_commission.md

 ### Major Funding Codes and Sources

-The Public Utilities Commission receives funding from various sources, each designated by specific budget codes in the state budget:
+The Public Utilities Commission receives funding from various sources, each designated by specific organizational codes in the state budget:

 #### Program Codes
 - **6680 - Regulation of Utilities**: Programs focused on oversight of electric, natural gas, water, and telecommunications utilities